top of page

 Robert Barr (Left with Goatee), Sir Arthur Conan Doyle (Middle Back), Circa 1907

-Later in life, he moved to London where he befriended the likes of Jerome K. Jerome and Sir Arthur Conan Doyle.
-Barr penned one of the first Sherlock Holmes parodies “The Adventures of Sherlaw Kombs.”
-Doyle would later describe his personality as having “a violent manner, a wealth of strong adjectives, and one of the kindest natures underneath it
+Later in life, Barr moved to London.
+There, he befriended notable figures such as Jerome K. Jerome and Sir Arthur Conan Doyle.
+Barr penned one of the first Sherlock Holmes parodies, titled “The Adventures of Sherlaw Kombs.”
+Doyle described Barr's personality as having “a violent manner, a wealth of strong adjectives, and one of the kindest natures underneath it all.”

 What about Barr's literary endeavors?
-Welp, he wrote a selection of forgotten novels, some of which dabble in the horror genre.
-What outshines them all is “A Game of Chess” published in 1893.
+He wrote a selection of forgotten novels, some of which delve into the horror genre.
+However, what truly stands out is “A Game of Chess,” published in 1893.

-Barr's "violent manner" shows through in "A Game of Chess."
-While William Mudford used a mechanical device in The Iron Shroud (1830) and Edgar Allan Poe used a swinging blade on the end of a pendulum in The Pit and the Pendulum (1843), neither used electricity.
-It was Mary Shelley who first used electricity to twitch a muscle, (galvanism) including the heart, to bring Frankenstein’s monster to life.
-Early forms of electrical mechanisms were known after Shelley’s popular novel Frankenstein, Or the Modern Prometheus was published much earlier in 1818, but neither Mudford nor Poe used it as a plot device.
+Barr's "violent manner" is evident in "A Game of Chess."
+While William Mudford used a mechanical device in The Iron Shroud (1830) and Edgar Allan Poe employed a swinging blade in The Pit and the Pendulum (1843), neither utilized electricity.
+It was Mary Shelley who first introduced electricity to animate a muscle, specifically through galvanism, to bring Frankenstein’s monster to life.
+Early forms of electrical mechanisms were known after Shelley’s influential novel, Frankenstein, Or the Modern Prometheus, was published much earlier in 1818.
+However, neither Mudford nor Poe incorporated electricity as a plot device.

-As a result, Robert Barr is perhaps the first to use electricity in a horror short story to inflict torture and he builds terror with deft precision in “A Game of Chess” and employs his penchant for using "a wealth of strong adjectives."
+As a result, Robert Barr is perhaps the first author to use electricity in a horror short story to inflict torture.
+He builds terror with deft precision in “A Game of Chess,” showcasing his penchant for using "a wealth of strong adjectives."

 Comments